rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 ## Algorithm steps

-### Critical Network Element (CNE) selection and filtering
+### Critical Network Element (CNE) selection

 #### CNE selection

-All the interconnections are considered to be CNEs.
-> This simple behavior might change later.
+The CNE are selected using the `XnecProvider` interface.
+This means that you can provide your own list of branches or automatically select interconnections or branches with more than 5% zonal PTDF.
+You can also do the union or the intersection of such providers.
+You can also implement your own provider.
+Note that in the TRM algorithm, the contingencies are not used.
+> We do not use the CNE available in the CRAC

-> Hvdc lines are not selected because we cannot compute their sensitivity
+Hvdc lines cannot not be selected because they are not branches, and we cannot compute their sensitivity.

+The CNE are selected by running the provider on the reference network.
-The branches selected on the reference network have to be available in the market-based network.
+The selected CNE have to be available in the market-based network.
+This means that the reference network can be a geographical subnetwork (Spain and France for example) of the market-based network (SWE).

 ### Operational condition alignment